domantasjurkus/peek/README.md

 `+` Possibly generalisable to any arbitrary shape/product
 `-` Alignment/rotation can be tricky/computationally expensive

-OpenCV 3.0 has removed SIFT and SURF operators - those need to be added while rebuilding OpenCV.
+This approach uses an older Opencv 2.4.13.2 (Python 2.7) version which has SIFT and SURF operators part of the core package.

-### Option 2: Machine Learning
+## Option 2: Machine Learning

 Tensorflow is a popular machine learning library that has a retrainable model called Inception.
 The final layer of this model can be adapted to recognise new sets of images.

 Steps:

-`1` Gather many samples of quality and non-quality coasters
+`*` Gather many samples of quality and non-quality coasters
-`2` Train a model on the sample data (good option: Tensorflow's Inception model)
+`*` Train a model on the sample data (good option: Tensorflow's Inception model)
-`3` Evaluate the model by passing good/bad coaster images
+`*` Evaluate the model by passing good/bad coaster images

 `+` Relatively simple implementation
 `-` Many samples required